christian-cleberg/cleberg.net/content/colophon.md

 ### Visual

-I tend to favor minimalistic designs, with a heavy emphasis on utility.
+I tend to favor minimalistic designs with a heavy emphasis on utility.
 If something does not serve a purpose, I likely do not want it on my website.
 Some people love this, some hate it.
 Either way, it's what I prefer.